Andy Palacio: Contributions to Belizean music and media

 Two critically acclaimed recordings on the Stonetree label, Belize's only record company, cemented Palacio's fame at home while reinforcing his stature as the country's foremost overseas cultural ambassador.
 Recorded in Havana and Belize, Keimoun (1995) showcased Palacio's vocal and composition talents, enlisting first-rate Cuban and Belizean studio artists.
 The first CD to be produced in Belize, Keimoun put the country on the world music map, and is listed by The Rough Guide as one of 100 essential recordings from Latin America and the Caribbean.
 Two years later Palacio returned with Til Da Mawnin, an energetic mix of dance tunes backed by Belize's top instrumentalists and singers.

 Appointed Belizean Cultural Ambassador and Deputy Administrator of the National Institute of Culture and History in 2004, Palacio devoted himself to the preservation of Garifuna music and culture.
 In 2007, Palacio's years of work with the Stonetree's Garifuna All-Stars project came to fruition with the release of the acclaimed Wátina album.
 Wátina featured a multigenerational crew of Garifuna musicians from Belize, Guatemala, and Honduras (including octogenarian singer Paul Nabor) that delved deeply into traditional Garifuna rhythms and songs.
 The album was a critical success that garnered worldwide attention for the Garifuna people, culture and language.
 Thanks to Wátina, Palacio was named a UNESCO Artist for Peace and won the prestigious WOMEX Award in 2007.

 Palacio later served as a head of the National Institute of Culture and History and was named a cultural ambassador.
 He released over five original albums beginning with Nabi in 1990.
 He also traveled widely promoting and performing his music.

 Palacio briefly hosted a television program on Channel 5 named after him and featuring works from Belizeans.
 He also wrote the theme music for Channel 5's newscast.

 On March 14, 2007, Palacio released his last studio album, Wátina, which he considered his masterpiece.
-The album features guest appearances from other prominent Garifuna artists including Paul Nabor and was produced by Ivan Duran at Stonetree Records.
+The album features guest appearances from other prominent Garifuna artists including Paul Nabor and Aurelio Martinez and was produced by Ivan Duran at Stonetree Records.